Carolyn Peck: Purdue University

 During Peck's first season as head coach (1997-98), Purdue went 23-10 with an Elite Eight appearance.
 She became the third coach for Purdue's women's basketball team to accomplish an Elite Eight appearance in her first season as head coach.
 Things appeared to be looking up for the following season; the bulk of the team was returning.

 Meanwhile, in April 1998 the young WNBA announced that it was expanding from ten teams to twelve, with one of the new franchises to be based in Orlando, Florida.
 Pat Williams, senior executive vice president of the Orlando team-to-be, began his search to find a head coach-general manager.
-The original list of prospects had six candidates, including Summitt, Duke's Gail Goestenkors and Florida's Carol Ross— but not Peck.
+The original list of prospects had six candidates, including Summitt, Duke's Goestenkors and Florida's Carol Ross.
 After all six candidates turned down the offer, Williams then called Peck upon the recommendation of both Ross and Goestenkors.
 In June 1998 Peck accepted the job with a four-year contract.

 Despite accepting this new role, Peck was faced with a dilemma: having to return to Purdue to tell her team that they would once again have to play under a new coach.
 After she broke the news, some of her players felt betrayed and angry, some of them even telling her so personally.
 So after struggling with the idea of leaving Purdue after just one season as their coach, Peck again called Williams, asking him if she could remain at Purdue for the 1998–99 season and then go to Orlando for the start of the WNBA season.
 He granted her request.

 In July it was announced that Peck would be the first head coach and general manager of the Orlando team (now named the Miracle), and coach at Purdue for one last season.